Nephelo Top Shell

 Nephelo Top Shell, Cillistoma nepheloide Shell provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, August 2019.
 Size 2.5 cm (1.0 inch) x 2.6 cm (1.0 inch).

-The Nephelo Top, Calliostoma nephaloide (Dall, 1913) is a gastropod mollusk that is a member of the Calliostomatidae Family of Noble Tops.
-The common name Nephelo comes from a Greek word meaning “cloudy”, the root word for nebula.
-The shells have an almost straight-sided cone shape, with the bottom whorl being slightly convex that is sculpted with finely beaded spiral strands.
-The exterior of the shell yellowish brown to olive brown in color, with darker markings.
-The Nephelo Top Shells reach a maximum of 2.8 cm (1.1 inches) in length and 2.9 cm (1.1 inches).
+Description: Nephelo Top Shells have an almost straight-sided cone-shape, with the bottom whorl being slightly convex.
+The shell is is sculpted with finely beaded spiral strands.
+The exterior of the shell yellowish brown to olive brown in color, with darker specks or flammules.
+Nephelo Top Shells reach a maximum of 2.8 cm (1.1 inches) in length and 2.9 cm (1.1 inches) in height.

-Nephelo Tops are found over and within mud substrate at depths between 73 m (240 feet) and 180 m (590 feet).
-They range from San Ignacio Lagoon, Baja California Sur to Panama; other than in the greater Cabo San Lucas area of Baja California Sur they are absent from the Sea of Cortez.
+Habitat and Distribution: Nephelo Top Shells are found on and within mud substrate at depths between 73 m (240 feet) and 180 m (590 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from San Ignacio Lagoon, Baja California Sur south to Guatemala.
+They are absent from the Sea of Cortez.